 Alaska Airlines Visa benefits

-Recently Alaska Airlines and Bank of America added some awesome perks to the Alaska Airlines Credit Card (note that these additional benefits only apply to the personal version of the card, and not the business version).
+Recently Alaska Airlines and Bank of America added some awesome perks to the Alaska Airlines Credit Card (note that most of theese benefits are mirrored on the business version).

 20% back on Alaska Airlines in-flight purchases

 The Alaska Airlines Credit Card now offers 20% back on Alaska Airlines inflight purchases when paying with your card.